Learned Scalable Video Coding For Humans and Machines: Proposed Method

-Two visual examples of the decoded base frame ($\hat{x}_t^b$) in the trained system are shown in Fig. \ref{fig:base_image} for two different rates, along with the original frames ($x_t$) and the residual ($x_t-\hat{x}_t^b$).
-As is evident from the residual frames in this figure, the base frame omits certain details of the original frame, which are deemed unnecessary for the object detection task, in order to curtail the rate.
+A visual example of a portion of the base frame ($\hat{x}_t^b$) in the trained system is shown in Fig. \ref{fig:base_image}, along with the original frame ($x_t$).
+As is evident from this figure, the base frame omits certain details of the original frame, which are deemed unnecessary for the object detection task, in order to curtail the rate.
 Consequently, the base layer can be encoded at a significantly lower rate than the original frame.